ekawahyu/ekawahyu.github.io/_posts/2015-05-07-hg8245-root-password-to-reveal-hidden-menu.md

 &lt;X_HW_ServiceManage FtpEnable="0" FtpUserName="root" FtpPassword="admin" FtpPort="21" FtpRoorDir="/mnt/usb1_1/" FtpUserNum="0"/&gt;
 WAP(Dopra Linux) # </code></pre>

 It turned out that this ONT has a built-in FTP server running, with default root directory at <code>/mnt/usb1_1</code>.
 If you hook up a USB storage on its USB port, this ONT can be used as a file server, that can be accessed from anywhere.
 Cool stuff!
-But there is a flaw in the system.
+But there is a little flaw in this system.
 The password cannot be changed!

 Why don't you try to copy <code>hw_ctree.xml</code> to a USB flash and analyze it further?
 I bet you would find a lot more hidden stuff in there.
 Let me know if you find anything interesting.